Adult Personal Flotation Devices (PFDs)

 Helmets

-Helmets are required for all canoeists, kayakers (including inflatable kayaks), and standup paddlers and must be worn in all named rapids, including: Teepee, Little Joe, Five Springs, Big Joe, Warm Springs, Winnie's Rapid, Disaster Falls, Harp Falls, Triplet, Hell's Half Mile, Greasy Pliers, Moonshine, SOB, Schoolboy, and Inglesby.
+Helmets are required for all small craft and must be worn in all named rapids, including: Teepee, Little Joe, Five Springs, Big Joe, Warm Springs, Winnies, Disaster Falls, Harp Falls, Triplet, Hell's Half Mile, Greasy Pliers, Moonshine, SOB, Schoolboy, and Inglesby.
 Bike helmets are not appropriate.
-You should carry one spare helmet for every three craft.
+You must carry one spare helmet for every five small craft.

 Rescue Kit

-One rescue kit (also known as a sweep kit or z-drag kit) containing adequate gear such as throw bags, rope, pulleys, carabineers, etc., to rescue a trapped boat for each group is required.
+One rescue kit (a.k.a. sweep kit or z-drag kit) containing adequate gear to rescue a trapped boat is required per group.
 Participants should have knowledge of river rescue techniques.
+A rescue kit must add mechanical advantage.

 Paperwork